-I shoot all my pictures in Manual, but I definitely need a couple photography courses to really know understand what I am doing.
-Therefore I have not thought about upgrading to a full frame camera like the Canon 5D or anything similar.
+I shoot all my pictures in Manual, but I am by no means a professional photographer.
+I definitely need a couple photography courses to really know understand what I am actually doing.
+Therefore I have not thought about upgrading to a full frame camera like the Canon 5D or anything similar yet.

-So far I still have no zoom lens but I only traveling around with a Canon 18-35mm F/2.8.
+One of my best travel items is definitely my Canon 18-35mm F/2.8.
 It was a big investment, but ever since I got this lens I am so happy with it.
-This is one if the best lenses out there in this category and unfortunately I can’t use it to its full capacity, because my 80D body is not a full frame camera.
+This is one if the best lenses out there in the wide angle category.
+Unfortunately I can’t use it to its full capacity, because my 80D body is not a full frame camera.
 Still… Im super happy with it!